 If a home has an A-C rating the energy efficiency will be of a good standard however there may be additional recommendations which could improve the home.
 For houses with a D-G rating you will find there are more energy saving and recommended improvements.
 It is important to consider whether investment in improving the energy rating needs to be factored into the purchase price of the home or rented accommodation.

-Our own accredited energy assessors can carry out EPC’s at competitive rates – please contact us by phone or email for more information.
+We work with a number of accredited energy assessors who can carry out EPC’s at competitive rates – please contact us by phone or email for more information.